neoito-hub/learningHub/content/newcomers.md

 <img src="https://github.com/neoito-hub/learningHub/raw/master/src/components/images/resume-mobile.png"  width="400"/>

+- ### Learn Git and github
+  The wonderful website you created can be published in github using the git tool.
+Learn about that here.

+ <iframe width="560" height="315" src="https://www.youtube.com/embed/SWYqp7iY_Tc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+At the end of this you should have a github account and your resume page code should be pushed to a repository.

-- JavaScript Algorithms and Data Structures
+- ### JavaScript Algorithms and Data Structures

+You have to learn the basics of Javascript.
+Complete the curriculum in Freecodecamp

 <img src="https://github.com/neoito-hub/learningHub/raw/master/src/components/images/FCC-js.png"  width="400"/>

-- APIs and Microservices Certification (300 hours)
+- ### APIs and Microservices Certification (

 <img src="https://github.com/neoito-hub/learningHub/raw/master/src/components/images/FCC-apis-mongo.png"  width="400"/>